textbook/cyf-app-starter/README.md

 ## Deployment

-The application is set up for deployment using Docker containers.
+The application is set up for deployment using [Docker][12] containers.
 To help run this locally for testing purposes, two additional commands are provided in `package.json`:

 - `npm run docker:start`: Builds and starts the app container and an associated